namvh1520/namvh1520.github.io/_pages/about.md

 Hello!

-Welcome, thanks for visit the site.
+Welcome, thanks for visiting the site.
 The plan is for this sites to host interesting projects that I've worked on, my CV and potentially any interesting blog post that I may make.
 Feel free to poke around the site a little bit but there may not be much contents for right now.

+Have a wonderful day!

+~ Nam

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.